Studio Art, BFASA

 college website: https://faa.illinois.edu/

-Students pursuing this major select one of five concentrations:
+Students pursuing this major select one of seven concentrations:

 - General Studio Art Concentration